Add interactive messages to chat

 Lambda, see this blog: Set up interactive messages for your Amazon Connect chatbot

-Amazon Connect provides two message display templates: a list picker and a time picker.
 These templates define how the information is going to render, and what information is surfaced in the chat interface.
 When interactive messages are sent through chat, flows validate that the message format follows one of these templates.

 List picker template

-Following are examples of how the list picker template renders information in a chat.
+The following images show two examples of how the list picker template renders information in a chat.

 The following code is the list picker template that you can use in your Lambda.
 Note the following: